vetlekise/hugo-site-azure/src/content/post/solve-terraform-drift/index.md

     - The user that did a manual change (ClickOps), do they really need permission to do so?

 ## Conclusion
 Drift is natural when managing complex systems, expecially in immature environments where processes haven't been fully developed.
 By implementing an automated reconciliation pipeline, you eliminate configuration drift, and create a more stable and predictable environment.
-It's a good step towards a mature environment.